VenkataramanaKB/VenkataramanaKB/README.md

 𝗔𝗯𝗼𝘂𝘁:

-I'm Venkat, an aspiring engineer ready to learn, re-learn and unlearn.
-Pursuing my bachelor's in Electronics & Communication.
+👋🏽Hello, I'm Venkat, a sophomore pursuing my bachelor's in Electronics and Communication Engineering.
+Ready to learn, re-learn and unlearn.

-I program in c, java, c++, python, javascript.
-My interests involves robotics, Machine Learning, computer vision and embedded programming.

-Looking forward to collaborate with like minded people!!
+🌞I'm a Machine Learning enthusiast and roboticist, working currently on the related tech.
+🎯I have a keen interest in web development, machine learning, and robotics, particularly in computer vision and autonomous mobility.
+💻I'm a multilingual developer, I'm proficient in C, C++, Java, Javascript and Python.
+🔗Apart from tech, I'm a carnatic percussionist and also a fitness enthusiast.

-𝗧𝗘𝗖𝗛 𝗦𝗧𝗔𝗖𝗞:
+#𝗧𝗘𝗖𝗛 𝗦𝗧𝗔𝗖𝗞:

 ['Python','Tensorflow','ReactJS','django',java','ROS','SLAM','Computer vision','ROS2','Gazebo','Javascript','C','C++']